-- 1. Clarified the electromagnetic characteristics of MM applied in MR-WPT systems operating in the MHz frequency range.
+1. Clarified the electromagnetic characteristics of MM applied in MR-WPT systems operating in the MHz frequency range.
 The MM structure functions as an amplifier for the decaying magnetic field emitted by the transmitting resonator, thereby enhancing the magnetic field received by the receiving resonator.
-As a result, it improves the overall transmission efficiency and range of the system. - 2.
-Investigated the parameters affecting the transmission efficiency of MR-WPT systems in MHz frequency ranges within conductive environments.
-System efficiency is influenced by the quality factor, inductance, and resistance of resonators, which depend on conductivity, block size, and operating frequency.
-Increased conductivity raises radiation resistance due to high-frequency eddy currents, reducing the quality factor and efficiency.
-When the conductive block thickness is smaller than the transmission distance, the system operates more efficiently at 20 MHz, with slower efficiency degradation as conductivity increases.
-At equal thickness and transmission distance, an optimal conductivity exists: below this value, 20 MHz performs better, while above it, 10 MHz becomes more efficient, with slower efficiency degradation as conductivity increases.
+As a result, it improves the overall transmission efficiency and range of the system.

+2. Key parameters affecting the transmission efficiency of a basic MR-WPT system were investigated, including electrical conductivity, conductive block size, and operating frequency.
+Specifically, increasing the conductivity of the surrounding medium increases radiation resistance, thereby reducing system efficiency.
+When the block thickness is smaller than the transmission distance, the system achieves higher efficiency at a higher frequency (20 MHz), with slow degradation as conductivity increases.
+In contrast, when the block thickness equals the transmission distance, there exists a threshold conductivity value: below this value, 20 MHz operation yields higher efficiency; above it, 10 MHz operation becomes more effective, with slower efficiency loss as conductivity increases.

-- 3. Designed and fabricated a single flexible MM sheet that can be rolled or folded, operating in the MHz frequency range, to enhance both the transmission efficiency and mechanical adaptability of symmetric MR-WPT systems.
+3. Designed and fabricated a single flexible MM sheet that can be rolled or folded, operating in the MHz frequency range, to enhance both the transmission efficiency and mechanical adaptability of symmetric MR-WPT systems.
 Using the rolled MM sheet increased the system efficiency from 30% (without MM) to 50.5% (with the full sheet).
-When the sheet was folded in parallel with the receiving coil, in a misaligned setup with 100 mm axial offset and 30° angular deviation, the system efficiency increased from 8.8% to 28.1%. - 4.
-Designed and fabricated a single MM slab with localized magnetic fields and integrated resonant cavities, which can be bent to a limited degree, for improving the efficiency and spatial adaptability of MR-WPT systems.
+When the sheet was folded in parallel with the receiving coil, in a misaligned setup with 100 mm axial offset and $30^{\circ}$ angular deviation, the system efficiency increased from 8.8% to 28.1%.

+4. Designed and fabricated a single MM slab with localized magnetic fields and integrated resonant cavities, which can be bent to a limited degree, for improving the efficiency and spatial adaptability of MR-WPT systems.
 This MM structure significantly enhanced the system's peak efficiency: from 11.5% (without MM) to 32.3% using a homogeneous MM slab, and up to 52% when using a slab with a resonant cavity at its center.
-When the slab was bent at an optimal curvature radius of 150 mm, the system's maximum efficiency further increased from 32.3% to 34.8% with the homogeneous slab, and from 52% to 55.1% with the cavity slab. - 5.
-Designed and fabricated a single non-homogeneous 2D MM slab with localized magnetic fields and a tunable resonant cavity chain, operating in the MHz frequency range, for enhancing magnetic energy propagation within the material structure.
-The MM slab consists of a 9×9 unit cell array.
+When the slab was bent at an optimal curvature radius of 150 mm, the system's maximum efficiency further increased - from 32.3% to 34.8% with the homogeneous slab, and from 52% to 55.1% with the cavity slab.

+5. Designed and fabricated a single non-homogeneous 2D MM slab with localized magnetic fields and a tunable resonant cavity chain, operating in the MHz frequency range, for enhancing magnetic energy propagation within the material structure.
+The MM slab consists of a $9 \times 9$ unit cell array.
 When a resonant cavity chain was placed at the center of the slab, magnetic energy propagation was enhanced by a factor of 5.2 compared to that in a homogeneous 2D MM slab.